 When using screwed fittings, it is always best to use a Teflon thread tape.
 This non-adhesive tape will fill in any potential gaps between the threads allowing the threaded connection to remain water tight and avoid any leaks.
 There are many different types of thread tape, each designed to be used with different types of materials and different applications.
 The most common type of thread tape that can be used in all the above listed materials will commonly be white in color and will be the most commonly found thread tape in just about any hardware store.
 This tape is also safe for aquarium use.

 When using solvents to “glue” fittings and pipe together, please keep in mind there is a specific solvent designed to be used with each of the different material types listed above.
 Make sure to double check and ensure you are using the correct solvent for the type of material you are using.
 Using the wrong solvent can result in the joint developing a leak or even failing over time.
+Go ahead and check out this post to get informed on the best aquarium filters on the market.

 As you may have noticed, all of the outside dimensions of the pipe listed about are all the same (as detailed in the applicable ASTM and CSA standards).
 If you choose to use combination of different material types you must ensure you are using the correct type of transition solvent designed to be used with both of types of materials.
 You can commonly find ABS/PVC DVW and PVC/CPVC transition solvents as well as a few other combinations.
 If you cannot find a transition solvent for both of the material types that you want to use, then you must assume you cannot use them together.
 When using two different material types, plan your set-up around the lower of the two specifications for the materials you are using.